tentacleuno/tentacles.dev/content/posts/reactivity-for-the-rest-of-us.md.md

 ## Push me, Pull me!

 RxJS features a *push* system, where the source of events dispatch events themselves (think `subscriber.next`).
-Unlike other systems like iterators, where the consumer
+Unlike other systems like iterators, where the consumer has to call `next` to get an event, your observable does.

+In most cases, this simplifies the dispatching of events.

+However, unlike iterators or generators, you cannot

 ---